-A set of 8 or 16 audio meters are displayed, depending on the capabilities of the system.
-Above is a 4 channel system with all channels in operation.
+Audio Meters - a set of 8 or 16 audio meters are displayed, depending on the capabilities of the system.
 Channels not being used are shown as muted.
+Channels that are set up for the system but do not have an input are shown with a "MUTE" label.